Skill Editor

 Features

-market-research).
+- Name field accepts a trimmed, workspace-unique name up to 64 characters.
 This is the key the agent uses when loading the skill.
-The editor validates uniqueness across the workspace on save. - Description field provides a short summary of what the skill helps the agent do.
+The editor validates uniqueness across the workspace on save.

 - Instructions textarea is a free-form text area (up to 50,000 characters) where you write the full skill instructions in plain text or markdown.
 The textarea uses a monospace font for comfortable editing.